menu

 Mcdougall Hunt North is a suburban neighborhood (based on population density) located in Detroit, Michigan.

-Mcdougall Hunt North real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and small apartment buildings.
+Mcdougall Hunt North real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and townhomes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Mcdougall Hunt North neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 1940 and 1969.
+A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics